-The Sponsor will bear the routine operational, administrative and other ordinary fees and expenses of the Trust (the "Assumed Expenses"); provided, however, that the Trust shall be responsible for any audit and index license fees, and aggregate legal fees in excess of \$50,000 per annum (excluding legal fees related to its organization, which were paid by the Sponsor) and other nonroutine expenses, which will be borne by the Trust as extraordinary expenses.
-The Trust shall also pay the fees and expenses of the Custodian.
-Extraordinary expenses (collectively, "Extraordinary Expenses"), could include, but not be limited to, taxes and governmental charges, expenses and costs of any extraordinary services performed by the Sponsor, the Trustee or any other Service Provider on behalf of the Trust, indemnification expenses, and extraordinary legal fees and expenses.
-Although the Sponsor can provide no assurance as to the frequency or magnitude of any Extraordinary Expenses, the Sponsor expects that they may occur infrequently, if at all.
+The Sponsor will bear the routine operational, administrative and other ordinary fees and expenses of the Trust (the "Assumed Expenses"); provided, however, that the Trust shall be responsible for any non-routine and ordinary expenses, including in addition to the Management Fee, fees and expenses such as, but not limited to, taxes and governmental charges, expenses and costs, expenses and indemnities related to any extraordinary services performed by the Sponsor (or any other Service Provider, including the Trustee) on behalf of the Trust to protect the Trust or the interests of Unitholders, indemnification expenses, fees, and expenses related to public trading on OTCQX ("Extraordinary Expenses").

-Disposition of Bitcoins
+Disposition of DOT

-Because the Management Fee is payable in Bitcoins each month, the Sponsor, its delegates or the Custodian will withdraw Bitcoins as needed from the Bitcoin Account to pay the Management Fee.
-In addition, if the Trust incurs any Extraordinary Expenses, the Sponsor, its delegates or the Custodian will withdraw Bitcoins from the Bitcoin Account and sell such Bitcoins in order to pay the Extraordinary Expenses.
-If the Trust incurs Extraordinary Expenses in U.S. dollars, Bitcoins will be converted to U.S. dollars at the exchange rate at the time of conversion to pay these Extraordinary Expenses.
-Unitholders do not have the option of choosing to pay their proportionate shares of Extraordinary Expenses in lieu of having their shares of Extraordinary Expenses paid by the Trust's sale of Bitcoins.
+Because the Management Fee and the Staking Rewards are each payable in DOT, the Sponsor, its delegates or the Custodian will withdraw DOT as needed from the Digital Asset Custody Account to pay each of the Management Fee and the Staking Rewards.
+In addition, if the Trust incurs any Trust expenses, the Sponsor, its delegates or the Custodian will withdraw DOT from the Digital Asset Custody Account and sell such DOT in order to pay such Trust expenses.
+If the Trust incurs Trust expenses in U.S. dollars, DOT will be converted to U.S. dollars at the exchange rate at the time of conversion to pay these Trust expenses.
+Unitholders do not have the option of choosing to pay their proportionate share of Trust expenses in lieu of having their share of Trust expenses paid by the Trust's sale of DOT.
 Assuming that the Trust is treated a grantor trust for U.S. federal income tax purposes, the payment of expenses by the Trust will result in a taxable event to Unitholders.

-Because the number of the Trust's Bitcoins will decrease as a consequence of the payment of the Management Fee in Bitcoins or the sale of Bitcoins to pay Extraordinary Expenses (and the Trust will incur additional fees associated with converting Bitcoins into U.S. dollars), the number of Bitcoins represented by a Unit will decline at such time and the NAV of the Trust may also decrease.
-Accordingly, the Unitholders will bear the cost of the Management Fee and any Extraordinary Expenses.
+Because the number of the Trust's DOT will decrease as a consequence of the payment of the Management Fee in DOT or the sale of DOT to pay other Trust expenses (and the Trust will incur additional fees associated with converting DOT into U.S. dollars), the number of DOT represented by a Unit will decline at such time and the NAV of the Trust may also decrease.
+Accordingly, the Unitholders will bear the cost of the Management Fee and any Trust expenses.

-The Sponsor will also cause the sale of the Trust's Bitcoins if the Sponsor determines that sale is required by applicable law or regulation or in connection with the termination and liquidation of the Trust.
-The Sponsor will not be liable or responsible in any way for depreciation or loss incurred by reason of any sale of Bitcoins.
+The Sponsor will also cause the sale of the Trust's DOT if the Sponsor determines that sale is required by applicable law or regulation or in connection with the termination and liquidation of the Trust.
+The Sponsor will not be liable or responsible in any way for depreciation or loss incurred by reason of any sale of DOT.